Fukakusa Campus

 A wooden deck adjacent to the library’s entrance has many tables and chairs for reading and relaxing.
 As the deck is higher than the central plaza it can also be transformed into a small stage for performances and is often used for events during the annual university festival.

-Stone Pavement in front of Kenshinkan Hall
+Stone Pavement in front of Kenshinkan

 The space in front of the Kenshinkan Hall is paved with stones that used to pave Kyoto’s old tram network.
 A huge porcelain panel painting, “Gion-shoja,” originally created by the eminent artist Ikuo Hirayama, hangs above the main gate of the Kenshinkan Hall and is lit up at night.
 The paved path from the main gate to the Kenshinkan Hall is also attractively illuminated each night.

-Stage, Corridor & Open Grass Plaza
+Stage, Coffidor & Open Grass Plaza

 The central space of the campus consists of a grass plaza surrounded by a covered corridor and a stage with a large TV monitor (Ryukoku University Vision).
 The stage space has tables and chairs for students to relax when it is not being used for special events.